mjcampagna/webpack-exploration/README.md

 Through Webpack lies the path to madness.
 This I have gathered, reading various articles scattered like breadcrumbs amongst the Interwebs' tangles.

 Rather than follow those crumbs, I have decided to cut my own path.
-My hope is to create a base Webpack configuration, simple and straight-forward, hewing as closely as I can to those modules and plugins maintained by the Webpack Team themselves.
+My hope is to create a base Webpack configuration, simply, and hewing as closely as I can to those modules and plugins maintained by the Webpack Team themselves.
 In this way, I hope to minimize the wonkiness and hackiness that many articles seem to encourage in their configurations.

 At time of writing, Webpack 4.8.3 is current.